redwoodjs/redwoodjs-com-archive/cookbook/Role-based_Access_Control.md

 # Role-based Access Control (RBAC)

-Role-based access control (RBAC) offers a simple, manageable approach to access management by assigning permissions to users based on their role within an organization.
+Role-based access control (RBAC) in RedwoodJS aims to be a simple, manageable approach to access management.
+It builds off the its Authentication system by adding control of who can access Routes, see features, and invoke services or functions.

 A **role** is a collection of permissions applied to a set of users.
 Using roles makes it easier to add, remove, and adjust these permissions as your user base increases in scale and functionality increases complexity.

-Ths cookbook looks at:
+This cookbook examines how RBAC is implemented in RedwoodJS and <a href="#how-to-code-examples" data-turbolinks="false">how to protect</a> areas of your app on both api and web sides.

+### Quick Links

 - <a href="#authentication-vs-authorization" data-turbolinks="false">Authentication vs Authorization</a>
 - <a href="#house-and-blog-role-access-examples" data-turbolinks="false">House and Blog Role-access Examples</a>